 While many phone makers are working to bring flagship-quality photography to lower-priced handsets, few have extended the same focus to video.
 And that’s quite odd when you think about it, because these days, we capture video with our phones as often — if not more so — than we do still photos.

 Motorola hopes to address that oversight with its latest midrange handset.
 Called the Motorola One Action, the new device has a triple-lens system at the rear that’s been optimized for video, as well as an extra-wide 6.3-inch display roomy enough to fit the entirety of the content you capture.

-We don’t yet know how much the Motorola One Action will cost.
-However, if priced competitively against budget champions like Motorola’s own G7 Power, the Nokia 7.1, Pixel 3a and Samsung Galaxy A50, the One Action could carve out a niche for itself.
-Here are our first impressions ahead of the handset’s release later this fall.
+Priced competitively against budget champions like Motorola’s own G7 Power, the Nokia 7.1, Pixel 3a and Samsung Galaxy A50, the One Action could carve out a video-centric niche for itself.
+Here are our first impressions ahead of our full review coming soon.

 All about video